programizer/autogit/README.md

 git branch backup
 ```

-Add the files from [git-auto-backup](https://github.com/programizer/git-auto-backup/archive/master.zip) to your repo (without this readme)
+Add the files from [git-auto-backup](https://github.com/programizer/git-auto-backup/archive/master.zip) to your repo.
+(Skip this Readme in case it conflicts with your own.)

 After unzipping them, run them
 ```